SRA-VJTI/embedded-systems-study-group/week2/week2.md

 Just like GNU Make had a file where can describe the steps of compilation, similarly we have to write a cmake file.
 We will use cmake to compile code in the above example.

-Download the following folder on your system: https://github.com/VedantParanjape/idf-notes-sra/tree/master/06
+Download the following [zip](../assets/week2/code2.zip), extract it and cd into the folder.

 Following is the CMakeLists.txt present in the folder